Xe/site/dhall/resume/resume.typ

 At Fly.io I am responsible for helping to build the developer relations team from scratch.
 I am working with the team to create a new developer relations strategy that is focused on helping developers understand the value of Fly.io and how to use it in their projects.
 This includes in-person, online, and video content as well as occasional writing for the Fly.io and partner companies' blogs.

+I also lead social media posting on websites like #text(9pt)[#icon("x")] (formerly Twitter) and have contributed heavily to social media strategy and content creation.
+I am the main maintainer of the Fly.io YouTube and TikTok channels.

+#smallColoredLine()

 #titleCompany[Archmage of Infrastructure][Tailscale]\
 #term[2020-12 -- 2023-10][Ottawa, CA]